The Mandalorian season 2 episode 3 recap: Baby Yoda and Mando meet watery terrors

-The Mandalorian season 2 kept rolling on Disney Plus Friday, with a super exciting third episode to follow last week's quirky, creepy detour and Baby Yoda's morally dubious eating habits.
-This is a big one for fans of The Clone Wars, but there's plenty to love even if you haven't watched the CGI animated series (you should though, it's so good and it's all on Disney's streaming service).
+The Mandalorian season 2 kept rolling on Disney Plus Friday, with a super exciting third episode titled The Heiress to follow last week's quirky, creepy detour and Baby Yoda's morally dubious eating habits.
+This is a big one for fans of The Clone Wars, but there's plenty to love even if you haven't watched the CGI animated series (you should though; it's so good and it's all on Disney's streaming service).

-Episode 3, titled The Heiress, was directed by Bryce Dallas Howard.
+Episode 3 was directed by Bryce Dallas Howard.
 She directed season 1's fourth episode and her dad, Ron Howard, directed 2018's Solo.
 This episode was written by series creator Jon Favreau and sees Mando (Pedro Pascal) continuing his quest to find other Mandos as he tries to reunite Baby Yoda (aka The Child) with his own kind.

 You might want to turn on the subtitles for this episode, since there are fish people I found hard to hear.
 Let's jetpack into an ocean of SPOILERS.